 Please view the Memory Resource Room page for more information or click on the Memory Resource Room leaflet (below).

 If you are interested in learning more about dementia, you can attend a six week information and support programme.

 Topics covered include an overview of dementia, communication, safety at home, nutrition, personal care, occupation and legal issues.
 These sessions also provide you with the opportunity to meet other families in a supportive environment.

 These sessions run from 7-9.30pm, one evening a week for six weeks.
 They are held twice a year in Mallow Primary Healthcare Centre.
-For information on when the next programme is being held, go to the newsfeed section of this website.
+For information on when the next programme is being held, contact the project.